awsdocs/aws-batch-user-guide/doc_source/job_definition_parameters.md

 `memory`
 *This parameter is deprecated, use `resourceRequirements` instead\.*
 The number of MiB of memory reserved for the job\.
-As an example of how to use `resourceRequirements`, if your job definition contains lines similar to this:
+As an example for how to use `resourceRequirements`, if your job definition contains lines similar to this:

 ```
 "containerProperties": {
   "memory": 512
 }
 ```
-The equivalent lines using `resourceRequirements` would be as follows\.
+The equivalent lines using `resourceRequirements` is as follows\.

 ```
 "containerProperties": {